 Although this can be a real tragedy for the wildlife in your garden, there is also the opportunity to gain some knowledge from your experience that can help inform future conservation work by taking part in the Garden Wildlife Health project.

-This new website has an online system for you to register you garden and any ponds, and record any incidents of dead amphibians, reptiles, hedgehogs and birds.
+The website has an online system for you to register your garden and any ponds, and record any incidents of dead amphibians, reptiles, hedgehogs and birds.
 You can also record any sightings of animals that might be suffering from disease.